 What happens in a committee?
 Will it be online?
 Do I have to attend?

-During a Committee of Enquiry, your case will be considered by a panel of academics who will seek to establish if, on the balance of probabilities given the evidence available, Unfair Practice has or has not occurred.
+During an Academic Integrity Committee, your case will be considered by a panel of academics who will seek to establish if, on the balance of probabilities given the evidence available, Academic Misconduct has or has not occurred.
 All evidence to be considered will also be sent to you in advance and will include your submission, the allegation report from the school/college, any Turnitin report for the submission in question, and may also include:

 Currently, all committees are conducted online via Microsoft Teams.